-Service users / Customers Yes Legal / regulatory requirements No Council staff Yes Capital programme No Partners No Work location / building No Other Council Services No Contracts / procurement Yes Corporate (enabling) support No Information technology (IT) No Other (specify) No Other (specify) No

-Potential impacts
+Legal / regulatory requirements No

+Capital programme No

+Work location / building No

+Contracts / procurement Yes

+Information technology (IT) No

+Other (specify) No

-Minimal impact as will not affect the quality of food or achievement of out comes.
+Minimal impact as will not affect the quality of food or achievement of outcomes.

-What mitigating actions are proposed?

 To find alternative methods of delivery.

 Does this proposal require an Integrated Impact Assessment?
-(Y/N) Ν Will this proposal require a Specific Service Consultation?
-(Y/N) Ν
+(Y/N) N Will this proposal require a Specific Service Consultation?
+(Y/N) N